Skip to main content

 • Avoid pumping sewage overboard, especially in anchorages, marinas, enclosed bays, narrow channels, sensitive habitats, or swimming areas.

-For information on where you can and cannot discharge sewage, download Transport Canada’s complying with sewage discharge regulations [PDF] leaflet.
+To learn where you can and cannot discharge sewage, download Transport Canada’s complying with sewage discharge regulations [PDF] leaflet.

 Advice for hikers